jytug/jytug.github.io/posts/2017-09-06-interpreter-p1.markdown

 A programming language is defined by its syntax and semantics.
-The syntax is usually defined with a context-free grammar, which is the case for `Tiny`.
+The syntax is usually defined with a context-free grammar, which is the case for our working example.
 Note, however, that most languages are not context-free, for instance [Python](http://trevorjim.com/python-is-not-context-free/).

-Like I mentioned before, we will not implement a parser, making use of the context-freeness of `Tiny`, but we will use a tool to do this for us.
+Like I mentioned before, we will not implement a parser, making use of existing tools.

-What will focus on mostly are the language's semantics.
+What we will focus on mostly are the language's semantics.
 To put it as simple as it gets: program's semantics are a mathematical model of the computation the program represents.